 ‘To me it was normal, until I went to secondary school, and then I realised, it wasn’t normal…like in school, the criteria was clear skin’ (Rosie, acne and other)

 High school was identified as the first sociocultural setting for a lot of participants, whereby clear skin was constructed as normative.
 As a result, their skin conditions positioned them as outsiders for the first time.
 Rosie’s reference to a ‘criteria’ encapsulates her early experiences of being ranked against the beauty standard, that condemns skin diversity.
 Many of the participants appeared to internalise such ranking system, causing a shift in their observation of other women into a competitive nature.
-This is evident through Bethanys memory recall of high school, as her self-evaluation depended on the degree of attractiveness of other women, fuelling her desire to be ‘as pretty as other girls’.
-As the participants leave adolescence and enter adulthood, their skin comparisons with other women become increasingly more unrealistic, identified within the sub-theme: social media creating fake perfection.
+This is evident through Bethany’s memory recall of high school, as her self-evaluation depended on the degree of attractiveness of other women, fuelling her desire to be ‘as pretty as other girls’.
+As the participants leave adolescence and enter adulthood, their skin comparisons with other women become increasingly more unrealistic, this is explored through their interactions with social media. .

-Sub theme: Social media creating fake perfection

 All of the participants reported that social media had a negative influence on the perception of their skin.
 Most notably, they expressed awareness that social media users are dishonest about the reality of their skin, through the use of photoshop and filters, to successfully present the desired ‘clear skin’ look: